 - Do not resort to any unfair practices or misconduct while in the examination room.

-Key Instructions for UPSC IES 2020 Mains Examination
+Key Instructions for UPSC IES 2021 Main Exam

-- Credit will be given for methodical, useful and exact expression apart from economy of words in the conventional papers.
+- Credit will be given for methodical, useful, and exact expression apart from the economy of words in the conventional papers.

 - Follow all the instructions carefully before beginning to write the examination.

-- Any kind of misconduct will result in termination from the examination centre.
+- Any kind of misconduct will result in termination from the examination center.

 Q. Will There Be A Negative Marking For Wrong Answers?